JesseClarkND/can-i-take-over-xyz/README.md

 **Answer:** Yes :heavy_check_mark:

-The host will either have a CNAME record pointing to `expample.surveygizmo.comh`.
+The host will either have a CNAME record pointing to `expample.surveygizmo.com`.

 Reference: https://help.surveygizmo.com/help/set-up-a-branded-subdomain